BouzianeAminePro/mygpt/README.md

 ## Project Overview

-This project is a React-based web application that allows users to input prompts, send them to a server for processing, and display the responses in a conversational format.
-The application also maintains a history of prompts and responses, with features to enable or disable contextual responses based on previous prompts.
+This project is a NextJS application that allows users to input prompts, send them to a server for processing, and display the responses in a conversational format.
+The application maintains a history of prompts and responses, with features to enable or disable contextual responses based on previous prompts.

 ## Key Features